hossein-rahmati/Hotel-booking/README.md

-# Hotel Booking Project with React
+# Hotel Booking Project with React (not completed)

 This project is a hotel booking application built using React.
 It allows users to search for hotels, view hotel details, and make bookings.